orpheus/hyperman-go/README.md

 ## Prerequisites

-Hyperman needs access to the fabric and fabric-ca code directly so it can dynamically build the cmd binaries.
+Hyperspace needs access to the fabric and fabric-ca code directly so it can dynamically build the cmd binaries.

 For running locally, pull down `fabric` and `fabric-ca` and place the